endiz/Caldera-Tips/README.md

    ```
    sudo cp scripts/backup_caldera.sh /usr/local/sbin/backup_caldera.sh
    sudo chmod +x /usr/local/sbin/backup_caldera.sh
+   echo "# Caldera C2 Framework
-   echo "0 4 * * * /usr/local/sbin/backup_caldera.sh" | sudo tee -a /etc/crontab > /dev/null
+   0  4    * * *   root    /usr/local/sbin/backup_caldera.sh" | sudo tee -a /etc/crontab > /dev/null
    ```

 ### [install_caldera.sh](scripts/install_caldera.sh)

 Use this script to install all dependencies, create a virtual environment, install caldera with default plugins, create and start the caldera service, and create a caldera backup cron job and log.
-It is recommended to run the script on a fresh install of a Ubuntu 22.04 OS.
+This script has only been tested with a fresh install of Ubuntu 22.04 OS.
+Other OS's based on debian may work.

 1. Make the backup script executable
    ```